FredKSchott/pika-pack-builders/packages/plugin-ts-standard-pkg/pkg/README.md

 ## Options

 This plugin runs `tsc` internally, so it supports all [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) options defined in your project-level config file (like `compilerOptions` & `exclude`).

+- `"tsconfig"`: Optional, the relative path to the `tsconfig.json` config file to use.
+Defaults to the top-level project TypeScript config file, if one exists.

 ## Result